aashishace/smart-agriculture-app/PRODUCTION_READY.md

 - **Weather API**: `GET /api/weather/{lat}/{lon}` - Weather data
 - **Disease Detection**: `POST /ai/detect-disease` - AI analysis

-The Smart Agriculture App is now **production-ready** with enterprise-grade security, monitoring, and deployment capabilities.
+The Smart Crop Care Assistant is now **production-ready** with enterprise-grade security, monitoring, and deployment capabilities.
 All critical bugs have been resolved, tests are stable, and the codebase follows modern best practices.